ajohnson819/ajohnson819/README.md

 Choose at least 1 additional item from any of the lists below and implement it in your project

 We recommend you pick a 4th item (or more!) to add, just in case something goes wrong with one of your other items - 3 is only the minimum requirement

+I wanted to create a volunteer webpage that made it easy to volunteer for projects.
+The idea came from a church event.
+We wanted to create a meal plan, but several websites that I saw were not very helpful.
+One of the first things I did was create a static page using basic HTML5 and CSS3.
+It was fun.